adstuart/azure-dnat-floatingip-csr/README.md

 ## _Only_ Azure Load Balancer

 Using a public facing Azure Load Balancer we could receive traffic on a public IP from the Internet.
-Plus, with the use of [Floating IP](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-floating-ip) we can even force the LB to _not_ perform DNAT, therefore preserving the original clients IP address.
-However we have a problem;
+Azure LB never performs SNAT.
+However we have some problems;

 - Azure Load Balancer only supports backends inside of an Azure Virtual Network, not within remote networks via ExpressRoute
+- This solution would work great if customer workloads was running on Azure native VNet.

 ![](images/2021-10-19-21-46-15.png)